Ankush169/Assignment3/README.md

 # Assignment3

 Q1)<br />
-Run the code in jupyter notebook or any other python compiler after installing the libraries, which is imported tkinter opencv
+Run the code in jupyter notebook or any other python compiler after installing the libraries, which is imported <br /> tkinter<br /> opencv<br /> matplotlib<br />
+Use the image named Q1 in the zip file
 <br />
 Q2) <br />
 Run the code in jupyter notebook or any other python compiler after installing the libraries, which is imported.